 - granola bars

-The critical difference between a good carb vs a bad carb is whether it is a whole food carbohydrate filled with vitamins, minerals, water, fiber, and antioxidants or whether a carbohydrate has been stripped of its vital nutrients and fiber and turned into a refined carbohydrate.
+The critical difference between a good carb for losing weight vs a bad carb is whether it is a whole food carbohydrate filled with vitamins, minerals, water, fiber, and antioxidants or whether a carbohydrate has been stripped of its vital nutrients and fiber and turned into a refined carbohydrate.

 When it comes to losing weight, good carbs for weight loss include high fiber plant-based foods.
 The processed sugar and refined carbohydrates contribute to nutritional deficiencies, insulin resistance, and difficulty losing weight.